 Jason Lee

-Jason Lee is an associate professor in Electrical Engineering and Computer Science (secondary) at Princeton University.
-Prior to that, he was in the Data Science and Operations department at the University of Southern California and a postdoctoral researcher at UC Berkeley working with Michael I. Jordan.
-Jason received his PhD at Stanford University advised by Trevor Hastie and Jonathan Taylor.
+Jason Lee is an associate professor in EECS and Statistics at UC Berkeley and a senior scientist at the Simons Institute for Theory of Computing.
+Prior to that, he was an associate professor at Princeton and a researcher at Google Deepmind.
+Jason received his PhD at Stanford University advised by Trevor Hastie and Jonathan Taylor, and was a postdoctoral scholar at UC Berkeley advised by Michael Jordan.
 His research interests are in the theory of machine learning, optimization, and statistics.
 Lately, he has worked on the foundations of deep learning, representation learning, and reinforcement learning.
 He has received the Samsung AI Researcher of the Year Award, NSF Career Award, ONR Young Investigator Award in Mathematical Data Science, Sloan Research Fellowship, NeurIPS Best Student Paper Award and Finalist for the Best Paper Prize for Young Researchers in Continuous Optimization.

 Program Visits